2 min read

 Limiting PHI exposure

 BAAs place limits on the exposure of PHI, ensuring that it is used or disclosed only when necessary for the agreed-upon functions or activities.
-This limits the risk of unauthorized access to PHI and reduces the chances of data breaches.
+That limits the risk of unauthorized access to PHI and reduces the chances of data breaches.

 Mitigating risks